 The TLC Difference

 The Learning Center features the South Bay Area’s only integrated Orton-Gillingham learning program for children with dyslexia.
-This means that TLC students are integrated with mainstream children for most of the school day.
-In The Learning Center, children receive the specialized learning support they need, while also partaking in the rich, stimulating educational programs enjoyed by mainstream students at Almaden Country Day School.
+This means that TLC students are integrated with general education children for most of the school day.
+In The Learning Center, children receive the specialized learning support they need, while also partaking in the rich, stimulating educational programs enjoyed by general education students at Almaden Country Day School.

 In the The Learning Center, TLC students take their core classes (reading, writing, and math).
-The rest of the day, they join with their mainstream classmates in the school’s extensive enrichment curriculum – studying hands-on science, art, music, drama, and P.E. in the elementary grades, for example, or choosing from more than 30 exciting elective classes in the middle school.
+The rest of the day, they join with their general education classmates in the school’s extensive enrichment curriculum – studying hands-on science, art, music, drama, and P.E. in the elementary grades, for example, or choosing from more than 40 exciting elective classes in the middle school.

 Our integrated learning program means that TLC students are ACDS Cougars first, and TLC students second.
 This is one of numerous ways we minimize the stigma children sometimes feel about receiving specialized instruction.